DevOpsCraftsman/CoSMIC/cosmic/modularity/modularity.md

 more efficient or produce more accurate result, we would have to change the code by hand, because at runtime there is no parametrization possible.

-The can be easily improved this way:
+This can be easily improved this way:
 ```python
 def main(a: int, b: float, compute=default_compute) -> None:
     result = compute(a, b)